fansible/awesome-ansible-role/README.md

 # Awesome Ansible roles

 We provide here a list of Ansible roles we use in our projects.
+A lot of them are only designed to work with **Ubuntu** in order to keep them really *simple*.

 Pro tips: